Massachusetts New England, USA Travel Guide

 Direct MBTA Commuter Rail service runs from the PVD station to Boston's South Station.
 From South Station, connect to other commuter rail lines serving the South Shore.

-All major car rental agencies operate at PVD, offering another convenient option for continuing your journey to the South Shore.
+All major car hire companies operate at PVD, offering another convenient option for continuing your journey in a Southerly direction Shore.
 Booking in advance is recommended, especially during peak seasons.

 Uber, Lyft, and taxis are available at designated pick-up areas at PVD, providing on-demand transportation to your South Shore destination.